factor1/prelude-wp/documentation/javascript.md

 # JavaScript
 Prelude includes two JavaScript helpers to aid in your theme's development.
+It also uses Babel so you can use the latest JavaScript functionality such as arrow functions and more.

 ## Touch Detection
 Removes `no-touch` body class if device has touch.